-Hi, my name is Thea Wolfe and I’m currently living and making art on Maui.
-This is the 8th state i’ve called home and the first “about me” I’ve written.
+Hi, my name is Thea Wolfe and I’m currently living and making art In Kansas City, MO.
+This is the 9th state I’ve called home and the first “about me” I’ve written.

 I don’t really want to describe my art to people.
 For me it’s never been just one thing.
 The thing that I call my job is actually an entire identity, not a choice I made.
 But if you want me to give you a loose chronology of my “work”, here it is.